 - bring the Sand House to as wide an audience as possible;

 - provide a way of gathering and sharing new information about the Sand House;

 - promote events relating to the Sand House, such as illustrated talks and exhibitions.

-In particular, we should like to draw your attention to a new project entitled Sand & Vision.
+In particular, we should like to draw your attention to a new project entitled The Sand House Experience.
 It follows on from the very successful Sand House – The Elephant in the Room project which took place in Doncaster in Spring 2012.
-Sand & Vision will take all the elements of the 2012 project, improve and enhance them, and present them in a permanent venue in Doncaster.
+The Sand House Experience will take all the elements of the 2012 project, improve and enhance them, and present them in a permanent venue in Doncaster.
 Please see the dedicated web page for further details.

 The 2012 Elephant in the Room project was supported using public funding by the National Lottery through Arts Council England and entitled ‘Sand House – The Elephant in the Room.’
 It featured an exhibition, the centrepiece of which was a re-creation of the iconic image of the Sand House tunnels, ‘The Elephant and Mahout.’
 Please go to ‘The Elephant in the Room’ page for further details.

 We hope that you enjoy finding out more about this Victorian marvel.

 Two Sand House postcards are available.
 One of them features a photograph of the Elephant and Mahout sculpture from c.1912.
 The other shows the re-creation of the sculpture, by Jamie Wardley, in 2012.
 The postcards can be purchased at Doncaster Tourist Information Office or by contacting us.